thanhtunguet/ssh/README.md

 - Kubernetes cluster managed by Rancher.
 - Rancher access with the ability to download the kubeconfig file.
 - `kubectl` installed on your local machine.
+- SSH public key to be used for authentication.

 ### Building the Docker Image